Online Recommendations for Agents with Discounted Adaptive Preferences: Omitted Proofs for Section

 Note that the rate of growth of $E_{t+1}$ is decreasing in $t$, and eventually reaches a fixed point; given that the rate of growth of $E_t$ is linear in $\alpha$ when within $O(\alpha)$ of $E_t^*$, the cumulative number of rounds required to reach $E_t^* - O(\alpha)$ is at most $O(\frac{1}{\alpha(1- \gamma)})$.
 If we continue after for $O(\frac{1}{\alpha^2(1- \gamma)})$ rounds, these first rounds contribute at most $\alpha$ to the total summed expectation for the fraction of rounds in which item $i$ is selected is at least $E_t^* - \alpha$; the fraction of each other item played also quicly approaches $\frac{1 - E^*_t}{n-1}$ in expectation.

 Treat each such batch of $O(\frac{1}{\alpha^2(1- \gamma)})$ rounds as a trial, and repeat for $\tilde{O}(1/\alpha^2)$ trials, resulting in a total of $t_{\text{hold}} = O(\frac{1}{\alpha^4(1 - \gamma)})$ steps.
-We can treat each trial as independent, as resetting the memory vector to some lower value of $v_i$ can only decrease expected reward.
+We can treat each trial as independent, as resetting the memory vector to some lower value of $v_i$ can only decrease expected reward under the pessimistic lower bounds we consider.
 By a Hoeffding bound, we have that the reward is within $\alpha$ from the expectation under the current distribution and the ``arm'' of the $\phi$-smoothed simplex corresponding to $i$.
 To complete the analysis, observe that our total regret (using the $\tilde{O}(T^{1/2})$ bound for EXP3) is given by:

 upon setting $\alpha = O(T^{-1/6})$.

 \end{proof}